10up/gutenberg-best-practices/training/Block-Based-Themes/09-archive-templates-and-cards.md

 <!-- wp:template-part {"slug":"footer","tagName":"footer"} /-->
 ```

+The `<!-- wp:tenup/card {"variant":"movie"} /-->` line references the Card custom block with its `variant` attribute set.
+The block itself is built in [Lesson 12](./12-custom-blocks.md).
+Until then the archive will show a missing-block placeholder where each card would render.
+That's expected.

 ### 2. Update the Person Archives template

-Make the same changes to `templates/archive-tenup-person.html`.
+Make the same changes to `templates/archive-tenup-person.html`, but set `"variant":"person"` on the Card block reference.

 :::info
 You could even copy and paste `templates/archive-tenup-movie.html` directly to `archive-tenup-person.html` and it would still work.